xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 However, software installed in non common path are not listed alongside those.

-Dependencies installed to use them usually stay after uninstalling the software - *look at programs installed in the control panel, how many are wanted or used...*
+Dependencies installed to use them usually remain after uninstalling the software - *how many programs in the control panel are wanted or used...*

 ## some improving